ammendes/ScholarSnap/README.md

 ScholarSnap is an AI-powered research assistant that surfaces the latest research papers from arXiv for a given topic and produces concise, structured summaries using a Retrieval-Augmented Generation (RAG) pipeline backed by a local LLM (Ollama/Mistral).

 ## Features & Current State
+-
+## PDF Download Node

+After papers are found, the backend downloads each arXiv paper's PDF to a temporary folder.
+The download logic:
+- Handles arXiv 301 redirects automatically, retrying with the correct URL if needed.
+- Logs errors for failed downloads and continues processing remaining papers.
+- Stores PDFs in a `tmp` folder within the backend app directory.
+- Is implemented in `app/services/pdf_utils.py`.

+This ensures reliable access to paper content for future OCR and summarization steps, and robust error handling keeps the workflow resilient.

 - **LangGraph workflow**: Conversational orchestration with greeting, topic validation, RAG pipeline, and clarification/error handling.
 - **Strict topic validation**: LLM checks if the topic is a valid scientific research topic (including anatomical/medical terms) and prompts for re-entry if invalid.
 - **Phrase-based arXiv search**: Only returns papers where the full topic phrase appears in the title or abstract, ensuring high relevance.
+Backend logs the number of papers detected before and after batch size enforcement for transparency.
+- **PDF download node**: After papers are found, the backend downloads each arXiv paper's PDF to a temporary folder.
+The download logic handles arXiv 301 redirects automatically, retrying with the correct URL if needed, and logs errors for failed downloads while continuing with remaining papers.
+PDFs are stored in a `tmp` folder within the backend app directory, implemented in `app/services/pdf_utils.py`.
-- **LLM summarization**: Only paper titles are sent to the LLM, which outputs a bullet-point list.
-No summaries, explanations, or extra text.
+- **LLM summarization**: Only paper titles are sent to the LLM, which is strictly instructed to output only the provided titles as bullet points.
+Output is post-processed to guarantee only real, retrieved titles are shown.
+- **Modular topic validation**: LLM topic validation logic is now modularized in `llm.py` for maintainability and reuse.
 - **Frontend chat UI**: Minimal React app with clear error and clarification handling, showing bot and user messages in a chat layout.
 - **Ollama integration**: Uses local Mistral model by default, configurable via YAML.
 - **Modular codebase**: FastAPI backend with routers/services, React frontend, and centralized config.